nevlatech/ColinRyano/readme.md

 ## Usage

 Place comma-seperated values in your view.
 At the bottom or top add 'sx:' followed by the name of the snippet you'd like to use.
-Make sure there are spaces at the bottom or top.
+Make sure there are newlines between the data you want manipulated and anything else.
 Hit Alt+x.

+Note that any regular sublime snippet can be used.
+Nothing special has to be added to make this work.

 ## License